Building a RISC-V simulator in Rust - Part 1

 might expect Rust doesn’t just let you convert between types as you wish.
 In C++

-.
-In Rust we cannot just convert our Box<dyn Memory>
+SpecificMemory*.
+In Rust we cannot just convert our Box<dyn Memory> into a

 added memory.